Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 Note 2: Three items included in "Others" are not shown in the lag period chart.

-Source: Created by the Pharmaceutical Industry Policy Institute based on publicly available information from the PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic).
+Source: Prepared by The Office of Pharmaceutical Industry Researchbased on publicly available information from PMDA, FDA, and EMA, and "Tomorrow's New Drugs (produced by Technomic)

 4-2 Relationship between development type and company classification of companies approved in the U.S. and Europe

-Although half of the acquired/partnered products were from startups, many of the products were from pharmaceutical companies that obtained approval in Europe and the U.S. The survey results also showed that the lag periods were longer for startups and pharmaceutical companies.
-In addition, the lag period may have been influenced more by the development mode of acquisition/partnership than by differences between startups and pharmaceutical companies.
+The survey results indicate that although half of the acquired/partnered products were from emerging companies, many of the products were from pharmaceutical companies whose companies obtained approval in the U.S. and Europe.
+It is also possible that the lag period was influenced more by the development format of the acquisition or alliance than by differences between startups and pharmaceutical companies.

 Fig. 8 (By type of development): Products and lag periods (median) of companies approved in Europe and the U.S. by company category